Ahel2000/jsprojects/The Hitman/README.md

-This is your Chrome extension which replaces a word or phrase with a different word or phrase.
+This is a simple Chrome extension which replaces every occurence of the word 'Rohit Sharma' in a webpage with 'The Hitman'.